• Skip to primary navigation

 Garam masala is a blend of spices that typically includes cardamom, cloves, cinnamon, coriander, and cumin.

-While the exact ingredients vary depending on the region where it is made, garam masala provides a similar flavor profile to mace.
+While the exact ingredients vary depending on the region where it is made, garam masala provides a similar flavor to mace.

 When substituting garam masala for mace, use half of the spice blend since it is more potent than mace.